 Do you offer Service Dog Training?

-No. Service dog prospects are welcome to attend our classes, including the Puppy Socialization Program, however we do not offer any type of service dog training.
+No. Service dog prospects are welcome to attend our classes, including Puppy Parties, however we do not offer any type of service dog training.

 When is private training the best option?

 Private training is the best option for dealing with issues of reactivity, fear and aggression.
 It is also the best option for manners/obedience for owners wanting to pursue focused training on a single topic, prefer one-on-one training and for those owners with schedules that cannot accommodate the group class program.

 All pricing is listed on the Private Training webpage.